Gail Miller (businesswoman): Health and social services

 In 2023, the Miller family foundation donated $3.5 million to the Huntsman Mental Health Foundation.

 As of early 2024, the Larry H. & Gail Miller Family Foundation was a major donor to the Utah Impact Partnership.
 The Utah Impact Partnership is primarily aimed at fighting homelessness.

 In January 2024, the Utah Food Bank opened a new distribution center in Springville that was partially funded by a donation from the Miller family foundation.

 Miller sits on the board of Shelter the Homeless.

 In 2024, Miller, through her family foundation, made a matching grant of $850,000 to Southern Utah University to fund mental health services.

 Miller is a co-founder and board member of the Utah Impact Partnership.

 The Miller family foundation donated to support the construction of transitional housing for victims of domestic and sexual violence in Ogden, Utah.
 The housing is operated by the YCC Family Crisis Center.

 The Miller family foundation donated $1 million to support the expansion and improvement of the Fairpark Deeply Affordable and Permanently Supportive Housing project operated by Switchpoint.
 This project is focused on homeless veterans and the elderly.
 It is located in Salt Lake City.

 The Miller family foundation set up the Westside Community Grant program in late 2024 to assist non-profits offering social services on Salt Lake City's west side.
 The foundation's initial funding totaled $500,000.
 As of late 2024, NeighborWorks, University Neighborhood Partners, Comunidad Materna, and the Pacific Heritage Academy have all received grants.

 In 2025, the Miller family foundation donated to support the renovation of the Oneida Stake Academy.

+In late 2025, the Miller family foundation donated $100,000 for flood relief in the Salt Lake City area.
+Larry H. Miller Real Estate donated an additional $25,000.

+In late 2025, Miller donated $10 million to Shelter the Homeless through her foundation.
+Shelter the Homeless runs six homeless shelters.
+Miller's donation will be used to partially fund and endowment that will pay to maintain and improve the shelters.